koitsu/tcecosystem-guide/content/thorswap/ledger/index.md

 ## Incorrect asset quantity

 Ledger, especially with UTXO-based chains (ex.
 BTC, DOGE, etc.), tends to "spread" funds across multiple indexes<sup>†</sup> on your Ledger.
-Ledger Live is able to aggregate all the assets/quantities into one lump sum.
+Ledger Wallet is able to aggregate all the assets/quantities into one lump sum.
 This is indirectly described in the official Ledger document titled [Understanding Crypto Addresses and Derivation Paths][2].
 However, THORSwap cannot do this &mdash; it can only see one index at a time (default index 0).
 Here's an example:

-- Pretend your Ledger Live says you have 1.2 BTC total
+- Pretend your Ledger Wallet says you have 1.2 BTC total
 - Index 0 = address bc1abcd (holds 1 BTC)
 - Index 16 = address bc12345 (holds 0.2 BTC)
 - THORSwap says you only have 1 BTC.
 The 0.2 BTC that's "missing" is because it's on index 16, not 0

 The workaround:

-1. Ensure Ledger Live is not running or in the system tray; if so, exit it
+1. Ensure Ledger Wallet is not running or in the system tray; if so, exit it
 1. Connect your Ledger to THORSwap on the chain of your choice
 1. Click the **Wallet** button in THORSwap and examine what your wallet address is &mdash; this is the address of index 0.
 Save/copy this address
 1. Disconnect your Ledger from THORSwap
-1. Launch Ledger Live
+1. Launch Ledger Wallet
-1. In Ledger Live, send the quantity of the asset to the address you previously copied in an earlier step
+1. In Ledger Wallet, send the quantity of the asset to the address you previously copied in an earlier step
    - This is a super basic transaction that will cost you gas
    - What this does is effectively put the funds you send on index 0, since this is all THORSwap can see
 1. Wait a little while for network confirmations on your transaction.
 How long to wait depends on the chain's validators; most are pretty fast, but BTC in particular is slow (can take 30-45 minutes at times)